kznrluk/aski/README.md

 - It is written in Go, which allows for cross-platform compatibility on systems that support Go.
 - Works in the shell, compatible with PowerShell and Terminal.
 - Support for OpenAI GPT-4 Turbo
-- Support for Anthropic Claude3Opus (EXPERIMENTAL)
+- Support for Anthropic Claude3
 - Save and restore conversation history
 - Move to any point in the conversation
 - File attachment with GLOB support